Arpana-Sitoula/Snake-Game/README.md

-# Snake Game - Computer Graphics Project
+# Not Only Snake Game - Computer Graphics Project

 This project was developed as part of a semester module for Computer Graphics.
 The initial codebase and project structure are based on the class activity template provided by the professor.